mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

     }
   }
   ```
 4. Run `terraform apply`.
-You should expect to see the resource imported.
+You should see the resource imported.
 5. Remove the "default" fields.
 Many fields of this resource are optional.
 Look for fields with a `null` or `0` value or blocks you didn't specify before, e.g:
    - `advanced_configuration`
    - `connection_strings`